joelchan/notes/content/Q- What is a decentralized discourse graph.md

 [[C- People are lazy]] and [[content/garden/LitReview/C- Most people will primarily consume information]], so we can't expect them to do all of the work necessary to index information themselves.
 While tools like [[Roam Research]] and [[Obsidian|Obsidian]] enable people to develop advanced discourse graphs for themselves, over time they may end up with a system that is so complicated that maintaining it becomes work.
 Why not split up the effort so the ones who share information aren't responsible for 100% of the processing?

-%%And if people can be dishonest, isn't consensus over a shared state of truth one of the key innovations of the blockchain?%%
+And if people can be dishonest, isn't consensus over a shared state of truth one of the key innovations of the blockchain?
-%%- [ ] Respond to this question. [[Todo List for LitReview]]%%